venam/blog/_posts/2015-05-28-evolution-factors.markdown

 Robustness is also achievable at a genotype level.
-With Respect to the current distribution law, multiple variants of the genotype should be able to produce similar functional phenotypes, which we refer to as a pool of solutions.
-Small changes in the genotype might make a huge differences in the phenotype but big changes might give similar results.
+With Respect to the current distribution law, multiple variants of the genotype should be able to produce similar functional phenotypes that solve the same problem, which we refer to as a pool of solutions.
+Small changes in the genotype might make a huge differences in the overall fitness but big changes might give similar results.

-This means that the phenotype is dependent on the combination of genes rather than the genes themselves.
+This means that the fitness of the phenotype is dependent on the combination of genes rather than the genes themselves.